-- clearly identifying prejudice-based incidents and hate crimes and monitor the frequency and nature of them within the school - taking preventative action to reduce the likelihood of such incidents occurring
+- clearly identifying prejudice-based incidents and hate crimes and monitor the frequency and nature of them within the school. - taking preventative action to reduce the likelihood of such incidents occurring.

-- recognising the wider implications of such incidents for the school and local community - providing regular reports of these incidents to the Governing Body - ensuring that staff are familiar with formal procedures for recording and dealing with prejudice-based incidents and hate crimes - dealing with perpetrators of prejudice-based abuse effectively - · supporting victims of prejudice-based incidents and hate crimes - ensuring that staff are familiar with a range of restorative practices to address bullying and prevent it happening again, or understand where to report this to and seek further support.
+- recognising the wider implications of such incidents for the school and local community - providing regular reports of these incidents to the Governing Body - ensuring that staff are familiar with formal procedures for recording and dealing with prejudice-based incidents and hate crimes. - dealing with perpetrators of prejudice-based abuse effectively - supporting victims of prejudice-based incidents and hate crimes. - ensuring that staff are familiar with a range of restorative practices to address bullying and prevent it happening again.